-Bellevue homeowners pay some of the largest property tax bills in Washington.
-Here is how the math works, where the Assessor's model misfires, and what an appeal looks like.
+Bellevue homeowners pay some of Washington's largest property tax bills.
+Here is the math, where the Assessor's model misfires, and what an appeal looks like.

 Bellevue property taxes are not subtle.
 For 2026, the King County Assessor reports a median single-family assessed value of $1,635,000, up about 7.3 percent from 2025.
 The median bill comes in around $12,000.
 Homes in Clyde Hill, Medina, Bridle Trails, Somerset, and Lakemont push past $20,000 routinely.
 These are some of the largest residential tax bills in Washington State.